isc-projects/kea/doc/guide/hooks-lease-cmds.rst

 the existing subnet.

-The optional boolean parameter "force-create" specifies whether the lease should be created if it doesn't exist in the database.
-It defaults to false, which indicates that the lease is not created if it doesn't exist.
+The optional boolean parameter "force-create" specifies whether the lease should be created if it does not exist in the database.
+It defaults to false, which indicates that the lease is not created if it does not exist.
 In such a case, an error is returned as a result of trying to update a non-existing lease.
 If the "force-create" parameter is set to true and the updated lease does not exist, the new lease is created as a